Losses and special payments

 26. Special severance payments are paid to employees beyond and above normal statutory or contractual requirements when leaving employment in public service whether they resign, are dismissed or reach an agreed termination of contract.
 See the section of the SPFM on Severance, Early Retirement and Redundancy Terms.

 27. Ex gratia payments are payments made where there is no legal obligation to pay.
 There must always, however, be good public policy grounds for making such payments.
 Into this category will fall some out of court settlements, such as cases where the pursuer has no legal case but the government wants to stop the litigation because it is costly in time and resources.
 It would not however include cases where the settlement is a negotiated price to settle a potentially higher legal liability.
-Other examples of ex gratia payments would be payments as compensation for distress or loss arising from a perceived failure of the government but where there was no legal obligation to pay or awarding a dismissed office holder a gratuity that went beyond any legal entitlement by virtue of his/her employment as a type of reward for going with good grace and minimum disruption of services.
+Other examples of ex gratia payments would be payments as compensation for distress or loss arising from a perceived failure of the government but where there was no legal obligation to pay or awarding a dismissed office holder a gratuity that went beyond any legal entitlement by virtue of their employment as a type of reward for going with good grace and minimum disruption of services.